Bibi10/Blockchain_Path/README.md

 - Public viewers 'action' can gifts Ethers to the smart contract
 - Smart contract owner can withdraw the gifted Ethers on his wallet

+pragma solidity ^0.4.19;
+contract Marriage {
+    // You will declare your global vars here constructor() public {
+        // You will instantiate your contract here
+    }
+}

 X - ADVANCE topics

 - Immutability of Contracts